top of page

 For an overview of our work with Cambridge City Council, and other stakeholders, up to Spring 2024, please see our recent Campaigners Profile interview by Pesticide Action Network UK.

-Now that we have achieved our principal aim of getting Cambridge City Council to go herbicide-free, from Spring 2024 onwards we are now concentrating our efforts on the following areas:
+Now that we have achieved our principal aim of getting Cambridge City Council to go herbicide-free, our three year Manifesto for 2024-27, involves concentrating our efforts on the following areas (in order of priority).
+UPDATED 16 MAY 2026.

 For enquiries about collaborating on any of the above initiatives, please get in touch by clicking the 'contact us' button.